Moulilvxue/minios/README.md

 # minios
-This is a project based on the book named 《操作系统真相还原》.In
+This is a project based on the book named 《操作系统真相还原》.
+In the projec,there are four main folders.
+The first one is folder mbr, in this folder there are different versions of mbr.
+The second one is folder loader, there are different versions of loader in it.
+In the folder lib,there are another two important folders, the first is folder kernel, our kernel puts in it.
+And another is folder user, we don't use it right now.
+In the folder tool, we put some script we used.
+And the file boot.inc is some used information of mbr and loader.